 2. Easton's Beach/First Beach, Newport

-Located at the beginning of Newport's Cliff Walk, Easton's Beach (also known as First Beach) is alive with activity and things to do.
+Located at the beginning of Newport's Cliff Walk, one of the top places to visit in Rhode Island, Easton's Beach (also known as First Beach) is alive with activity and things to do.
 This is a favorite for families with kids of all ages, with a playground, a vintage carousel, and kids' activities for the younger ones and a skateboard park and live music for the teens.

 Accommodation: Where to Stay in Newport

 Read More: Top-Rated Attractions & Things to Do in Newport, RI

 Narragansett Town Beach is best known for its surfing, although you will find plenty of sunbathers and swimmers here as well.
 The shoreline extends for one mile and covers nearly 20 acres, attracting crowds of up to 10,000 people on a hot weekend day.